heptarch/heptarch.github.io/drafts/demon.md

 chaos and love and heartbreak, blur into a kind of stillness modulated only by the rhythym of the timetable.

-Susan as usual does not notice the Great Hall.
+Susan as usual does not enter the Great Hall, or philosophize about its contents and discontents.
 Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks from the student laboratory to Eversholt Street.